nitrogen/simple_bridge_demo/README.markdown

 1. Modify the `Makefile` to make sure the program is launching with the appropriate server (inets, cowboy, mochiweb, yaws, webmachine).
 2. Modify `rebar.config` to add the appropriate dependencies.
-You can view which servers have which dependencies at `deps/simple_bridge/rebar_deps`
+The current rebar.config has options commented out for each server.

 ## Running each demo